GentleGhostCoder/orafmt/README.md

 1. **Identify Relevant Files**: The hook detects files based on specified extensions.
 2. **Format Files**: Each identified file is formatted using `formatter/format.js` via SQLcl, applying the settings in `trivadis_advanced_format.xml`.
-3. **Update Staging Area**: After formatting, files are re-added to the staging area.
-Files without changes after formatting are removed from the staging area.

 ## Usage